 According to Morningstar.
 In that case, you would have underperformed relative to the S&P 500 Index.

-Portfolio Managers, Managed Funds And High Fees
+Portfolio Managers, Funds, High Fees

 Even if someone else is managing your portfolio or you are picking managed funds, there’s no guarantee these managers will beat the market.